 As a the global economic situation worsened, insurers withdrew their cover for Woolworths purchases, fearing that the wholesale operation was over-exposed to a downturn at its clients.
 This led to cash-flow difficulties.
 A request for additional funds was declined, and a proposed restructuring was rejected, forcing the chain into Administration.
 Just 41 days later, after 99 years and two months in the High Street, the stores closed their doors for the last time.
 With the exception of the bankers and the Administrator, everyone else, including many suppliers and all of the staff lost heavily in the collapse, which came to symbolise the credit crunch in the UK.

 A fortnight after the last store closed, the Administrator, Deloitte LLP, announced it they had 'saved the brand'.
 The Woolworths name had been sold to highly respected Shop Direct Group and would be transferring on-line.
 The new woolworths.co.uk launched in the Summer of 2009 and prospered for a while, before being retired in favour of its parent's popular very.co.uk site.
+They sold on the brand name in 2024 to the German Woolworth Company.

 At the time of writing there is also an independent F. W. Woolworth still trading in Bridgetown, Barbados, while the store in Harare, Zimbabwe still trades as Woolworths from its original premises as part of the larger department store chain of the same name in South Africa.
 Woolworths also trades profitably in Mexico as part of a larger convenience store group.